MajaKornicka/San_Francisco_Airport_Passenger_Dashboard/README.md

      american companies, which makes perfect sense in regards to the majority of the traffic being domestic traffic (77%).

 <li> There is almost even split between arriving and departing passengers, with only 0,23% of passengers transiting through the airport.
 Since 2005 there has been almost steady increase in passenger
-     trafiic, with significant drop in 2020 - obviously the beginning of COVID 19 pandemic, which stopped traffic all over the world.
+     traffic, with significant drop in 2020 - obviously the beginning of COVID 19 pandemic, which stopped traffic all over the world.
 The highest peak was noted in 2018 and 2019 - approx. 57 mln passengers, in 2020 the numbers reached only 16 mln.

 <li> As mentioned before, the majority of traffic is domestic, so inside United Stated.
-However when it comes to the international traffic the bigegst number of passengeres flies to or from Asia (9% of
+However when it comes to the international traffic the biggest number of passengeres flies to or from Asia (9% of
      total), Europe (6%) and Canada (3%).
-<li> Only 16% of all passengers flies with low fare tickets.
+<li> Only 16% of all passengers fly with low fare tickets.

 <li> The analysis of boarding areas doesn't give us much information, as the San Francisco Airport is constructed very passenger friendly - all terminals are easily accesible from the underground
      parking/buses/taxis area in the middle of the airport.
 Only boarding areas A and G are located little bit more conveniently close to the exit to the city.
 These areas are located in the International
      Terminal.
-The biggest traffic is in the boarding areas F (terminal 3 - domestic flights) and G (international).
-Looking at the overview map of the airport boarding area F really seems to be the biggest and the most extensive.
+The biggest traffic is in the boarding areas F - 30% (terminal 3 - domestic flights) and G - 14% (international).
+Looking at the overview map of the airport boarding area F seems to be the biggest and the most extensive.